angular/dev-infra/.yarn/README.md

 # Yarn Vendoring

-We utilize Yarn's `yarn-path` configuration in a shared `.yarnrc` file to enforce everyone using the same version of Yarn.
-Yarn checks the `.yarnrc` file to determine if yarn should delegate the command to a vendored version at the provided path.
+We utilize Yarn's `yarn-path` configuration in a shared `.yarnrc.yml` file to enforce everyone using the same version of Yarn.
+Yarn checks the `.yarnrc.yml` file to determine if yarn should delegate the command to a vendored version at the provided path.